aaronkyle/social-development/context/thematic-issues/socio-economic-baseline-studies/methodology_regional-baseline.md

 ### Selection of Study Sites

-CCCS and INPEX agreed to the following parameters for supplementary baseline site selection:
+Consultancy and client agreed to the following parameters for supplementary baseline site selection:

    * sample size should seek to achieve a defensible statistical representation of the social field; no less than 35% confidence level for regional "area of influence" (minimum of 17 villages)
    * full representation of directly affected communities [equivalent to 'priority directly-affected communities' (PDAC)in the terminology of the client *Public Consultation and Disclosure Plan* (PCDP)]
    * partial representation (ca. 40% - 80%) of areas likely to be exposed to project-induced direct and indirect socio-economic impacts ('directly-affected communities' DAC)
    * partial representation (ca. 10% - 40%) of areas that may indirectly be affected by project-induced socio-economic change, or those area where there is a vocal stakeholder perception or belief that such changes may occur ('indirectly-affected communities' IAC)

-Additional parameters influencing CCCS' proposed field sites selection include:
+Additional parameters influencing Consultancy' proposed field sites selection include:

   - proximity and distance from key project activity zones, especially the administrative and economic center of Saumlaki, the capital of MTB, as well as the planned on-shore LSB site and port facilities in neighboring Olilit Village.
   - distances from port facilities / accessibility by regular forms transportation [proximity to transportation hubs affects the likelihood a village will experience in-migration]